 Abandoned plots: Plots are considered abandoned if they haven't been tended in 4 weeks.

-Plot Forfeitures and Transfers: If a gardener gives up the plot before the end of the season, the Gardener must contact Doug Rouse or R.E.
-Schneider.
+Plot Forfeitures and Transfers: If a gardener gives up the plot before the end of the season, the Gardener must contact the Superintendent or the Registrar.
 Refunds may be given until May 1.